nus-cs2103-AY2122S1/ip/README.md

-### Duke
+### Hyddd Chatbot
 > *“You can do anything, but not everything.” – David Allen* [(source)](https://dansilvestre.com/productivity-quotes/)

-duke frees you from worry of taking care of everything.
-You can ask duke to help you remember things.
+Hyddd Chatbot frees you from worry of taking care of everything.
+You can ask hyddd to help you remember things.
 It's
 * Text-based!
 * Easy to understand!
 * Super Fast to use! :grin: